 Common Name: Korean Pasque Flower

-Pulsatilla koreana is a Perennial up to 0.30 metres tall.
+Pulsatilla koreana is a perennial plant that can grow up to 0.30 metres tall.

 It has medicinal uses.